dram1964/cloudarchitect/docs/azure/storage.md

         - Blob: allow anonymous read access to blobs only
         - Container: allow anonymous read access to container and blobs
 - Blob Types and Upload options
+    - Block Blob: consists of blocks of data assembled to make a blob
+    - Append Blob: optimised for append operations.
+Suitable for log files
+    - Page Blob: up to 8 TB in size, optimised for frequent read/write operations.
+Suitable for VM disks.
+    - Block Blobs are the default.
+Once a blob is created, you cannot change its type.
 - Access Tier
     - Hot - optimised for data that is accessed frequently: highest storage costs, lowest access costs
     - Cool - accessed infrequently and stored for at least 30 days: higher access costs and lower storage costs than hot tier.
 Suitable for data that is accessed infrequently but needs to be available immeadiately, e.g. backup and DR files